LaKendaWilliams/Creating-Virtual-Machines/README.md

-This Project consists of creating resource groups for two virtual machines: one Windows and one Linux.
-The utility allows you to remotely connect to a desktop in the first virtual machine and install Wireshark in the second virtual machine which will ping and observe traffic.
-In the second virtual machine, the network security groups' traffic will be blocked and stopped.
+This IT project involves the creation of resource groups for two virtual machines – one running Windows and the other running Linux.
+The objective is to establish remote desktop connectivity to the Windows virtual machine and install Wireshark on the Linux virtual machine for monitoring and analyzing network traffic.
+Additionally, network security groups will be implemented on the second virtual machine to regulate and restrict network traffic as required.